swvanbuuren/simple-cdd-yaml/docs/index.md

 ## :construction: Under construction :construction:

-This documentation is still under construction.

-At the time of writing, only the [API Reference](reference/index.md) is filled with life.
+At the time of writing, only the [Code Reference](reference/index.md) is filled with life.

 The [getting started](getting_started.md) and [examples](examples.md) sections are still under construction.